What to Expect

 Academic Advising: What is it?

 New Student Orientation will be your first opportunity to meet with a professional academic advisor to go over the curriculum, learn about your major, and receive one-on-one academic counseling.
 You will also meet with current students in your major.
-Please remember to complete your Advising Form and Math Placement Exam before attending orientation, so that your advisor can place you in the most appropriate courses.
+Please remember to complete your Advising Form and Math Placement Exam by June 6, 2025, before attending orientation, so that your advisor can place you in the most appropriate courses.

 Disability, Access, and Inclusion (DAI)